Back to the blog

 Why It’s Unsound:

-Modern chess engines like Stockfish and Leela provide reliable evaluations.
-A gambit evaluated at -1.50 or worse for the sacrificing side with no clear initiative is likely unsound.
+Today, S16 P5-chess engines, such as Stockfish and Leela have proven evaluations.
+A gambit scoring worse than -1.50 for the sacrificing side with no clear and active plan can be considered unsound.

 b.
 Depth of Theoretical Support